Tag Archives: hope

 Reflecting

-So, I’ve been away from posting any new materials of late.
-One of the reasons is that I have been quite busy in my spare time, trying to translate my memoir chapters into Spanish.
-One of the hardest and most tedious tasks for me thus far.
-I couldn’t do it without the help and reliance upon others.
+I’ve been away from posting new materials lately.
+I have been quite busy in my spare time.
+I’m trying to translate my memoir chapters into Spanish.
+One of the most challenging and tedious tasks I’ve faced thus far.
+I couldn’t have done it without the help and reliance on others.
 Initially, I sought the ‘professionals’ and their prices were sky-high, too rich for my blood.
 My reality check.
-I then requested help from family and friends, and even after telling me yes, are too busy and couldn’t commit.
+I then requested help from family and friends.
+They told me yes.
+However, they are too busy and couldn’t commit.

 Well, my son’s new girl in his life dove right in and is taking on the task.
 And recently, wouldn’t you know it, I have another friend and her mother looking over the chapters.
 I am far from finished and know that I will have to find professional editing afterward.
 But I am up to the challenge.

-So many sentences, chapters, and conversations across every page of my memoir come alive and I find myself reliving almost every word.
+So many sentences, chapters, and conversations across every page of my memoir come alive.
+I find myself reliving almost every word.
 I find myself touched and tears roll down my face.
 You see, it hits me – I’ve survived so much!
-Indeed, God has been good to me; a constant steadfastness in my unstabled life.
+Indeed, God has been good to me; a constant steadfastness in my unstable life.
 God is the God of miracles.

 “¡Respondeme!”
 Me dio una bofetada de revés.